-In the following months, AHS with the HIE Steering Committee will build out an action plan for each 2024 Strategic Goal item from the below table and track progress.
+In the following months, AHS with the HIE Steering Committee will build out an action plan for each 2025 Strategic Goal item from Roadmap and track progress

 Ongoing coordination across all stakeholders will support the implementation and operations of the HIE Strategic Plan.
-As always, operational updates will be communicated in the HIE Steering Committee meetings.
+Operational updates will be communicated in the HIE Steering Committee meetings throughout 2025.

-GOAL FOUNDATIONAL VALUE BASED CARE MGT FOCUS ON HEALTH EQUITY CREATE 1 HEALTH RECORD FOR EVERY PERSON BETTER HEALTH OUTCOMES IMPROVED HEALTHCARE OPERATIONS USE DATA TO ENABLE INVESTMENT AND POLICY DECISIONS Ongoing support for Data Governance .
-Patient education and ongoing support of Health Data Literary.
-Provider outreach for HIE awareness. Ø Ø Focus on data completeness, quality, and standardization.
-Connect more providers to the the HIE through provider incentive payments. Ø Ø Ø Ø Ø Ø ⊘ Enable HIE to adopt analytics to empower individuals, address patients' full range of health needs, and facilitate better health outcomes for individuals and communities. Ø Ø Ø Ø Ø Ø Focus on cost for maintenance and operations. Ø Capability for care coordination and referral management. Ø Ø Ø Ø Strategic Roadmap for Social Determinants of Health Ø Ø Integrate Dept of Health data into the HIE. Ø Ø Ø Explore options to provide technical support to rural providers/smaller practices. Ø ⊘ ⊘ Ø Ongoing Technology Enhancements: Promote portability of EHI through standards-based APIs and inclusion of Provider Directory. ⊘
+Goal Foundational Value Based MGT Create 1 Health Record for Every Person Better Health Outcomes Improved Healthcare Operations Use Data to Enable Investment and Policy Decisions Ongoing support for Data Governance Patient education and ongoing support for Health Data Literacy.
+Provider outreach for HIE awareness ~ ~ Focus on data compleness, quality, and standardization.
+Connect more providers to the HIE through provider incentive payments. ~ ~ ~ ~ ~ ~ ~ Enable HIE to adopt analytics to empower individuals, address patient's full range of health needs, and facilitate better health outcomes for individuals and communities ~ ~ ~ ~ ~ ~ Focus on cost for maintenance and operations. / Capability for care coordiantion and referral management / ~ / ~ Strategic Roadmap for Social Drivers of Health / / Integration VDH Data into the HIE ~ ~ / Explore options to provide technical assistance to rural providers/small practices. ~ ~ ~ ~ Ongoing technology enhancements: Promote portability of EHI through standards-based APIs and enabling providers to utilize single-sign on (SSO). ~ ~